DeepWiSe888/Octopus/source/arm/README.md

 # DAG Scheduler
 DAG task flow system kernel.
 You can find task examples at lib/blas_tasks.* .
 Task memory pool can be dynamic memory allocated by OS (mostly we use FreeRTOS), or PHY SRAM address.
-Remember destroying task flow at the end of task flow works.
+Remember to destroy task flow at the end of task flow works.
 For more information, please refer to DAG_INTRODUCE.md.

 # Lib
 Basic algothrithms and algorithm tasks.